Article 2 Fund

 Achievements as a result include:

 - In the mid-1990s, Article 2 pensions were granted to an additional 25,000 prospective claimants, through the easing of fund eligibility criteria.
-Until these talks, Article 2 eligibility was restricted to those survivors who met all fund criteria, including those whose income was not greater that $16,000 for a single individual or $21,000 for a married couple.
+Until these talks, Article 2 eligibility was restricted to those survivors who met all fund criteria, including those whose income was not greater than $16,000 for a single individual or $21,000 for a married couple.
 These limits were liberalized when the Claims Conference attained the exclusion of social security payments from the computation of annual income for persons age 70 and older who met all other fund criteria.

 - Additional groups of survivors – such as Jews incarcerated in special camps in Austria, the copper mines in Bor, Yugoslavia, and in labor battalions for Hungarians on the Ukrainian front — were also declared eligible for compensation under the Article 2 Fund in 1999, assuming they met other fund criteria.
 Compensation of these additional people under the Article 2 Fund, as a result of Claims Conference negotiations, increased the annual compensation expenditures of the German government by DM 45 million.